 Josh Suereth is a Senior Software Engineer at Typesafe and the author of “Scala In Depth”.
 He has been a Scala enthusiast ever since he came to know this beautiful language in 2007.
 He started his professional career as a software developer in 2004 using programming languages like C++, Perl and Java.
 In 2009 he began writing the book “Scala In Depth” which provides practical support for using Scala in every day applications.
 Josh regularly shares his expertise in articles and talks.

-Andrew Trice is a Developer Evangelist with Adobe Systems.
-Andrew brings to the table more than a decade of experience designing, implementing, and delivering rich applications and immersive experiences for the web, desktop, and mobile devices.
+Andrew Trice is a Technical Creative Cloud Evangelist with Adobe.
+Andrew covers the entire spectrum of Adobe’s creative and developer tools, and brings to the table more than a decade of experience designing, implementing, and delivering rich applications and media experiences for the web, desktop, and mobile devices.
+He blogs at http://tricedesigns.com, tweets as @andytrice, and codes at https://github.com/triceam.

 I have been writing and testing code for over 20 years.
 From humble as a Computer Science/Philosophy double major at UC San Diego, to working at both startups (IPivot) and large corporations (Qualcomm, Intel, Redback Networks, Juniper Networks, and currently Yahoo!), I have always been dedicated to code quality.
 Currently as a Senior Principal Front End Engineer on the Yahoo Mail team, I help spearhead testing and quality for the latest rewrite of Yahoo Mail.
 I have spoken at several internal and